Reverse Barbell Curl exercise is a great exercise for developing the muscles on the top of the forearms, the brachioradialis muscles and the biceps.

-Reverse Barbell Curl will help strengthen your grip which is often the weak link in a pulling exercise.
+Reverse Barbell Curls will help strengthen your grip which is often the weak link in a pulling exercise.

 It will also build the tendons and ligaments on your wrist which are often hampered by working on a keyboard every day.